AntonSol919/linkspace/homepage/basics.md

 ### Merging Trees

-One of the core ideas behind linkspace is a way to think about digital communication.
+One of the core insights used by linkspace is a way to talk and think about digital communication - merging trees.
 We'll imagine building a message forum.

 :::{.container .pkt .pd}